tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_descriptions.md

 And so on.

 {: .tip}
-When developers create APIs, they have a design question to consider: Use a lot of variants of endpoints (as with Eventbrite's API) or provide lots of parameters to configure the same endpoint.
+When developers create APIs, they have a design question to consider: Use many variants of endpoints (as with Eventbrite's API), or provide lots of parameters to configure the same endpoint.
 Often there's a balance between the two.
 The trend seems to be toward providing separate endpoints rather than supplying a host of potentially confusing parameters within the same endpoint.
+On the other hand, GraphQL APIs (which I don't cover in this course) provide one endpoint with different ways to query the information the endpoint contains.
+See [GraphQL And REST Differences Explained With Burgers](https://apievangelist.com/2018/06/29/rest-api-and-graphql-burger-king/) for a good explanation about GraphQL versus REST.

 As another example, here's the Relationships resource in the  [Instagram API](https://instagram.com/developer/endpoints/relationships/).